 For additional information on Commission procedures, please see the website section entitled: "Meetings and Procedures".

 If I want to bring copies of my testimony with me, how many do I need?

-Please bring thirteen copies of any handouts for the Commission's use: Twelve for the individual Commission members and one for the Commission Office's permanent record on the application.
+Please bring fifteen (15) copies of any handouts for the Commission's use: Twelve (12) for the individual Commission members and three (3) for the Commission Office's permanent record on the application.